 The following mistakes demonstrate a lack of proficiency, professionalism, planning, and poise.
 The good news is these mistakes are easily avoidable and readily fixed:

 1. Dismissing the site as ‘Something That Only Benefits Job Seekers’.
 The best time to build your LinkedIn profile, connect with people, and participate on LinkedIn is before you need it.

 2. Creating a Paltry Profile.
 If you have only plugged a few basics into your profile, your image is suffering.
-People, employers, and recruiters use LinkedIn to vet candidates and confirm work history, skills, and achievements.
-A meager profile communicates two things: you don’t care and you don’t know how.
+People, employers, and recruiters use LinkedIn to vet candidates and cross-check work history, skills, and achievements.
+A meager profile communicates two potential things: you don’t care or you don’t know how.

 3. Setting it and Forgetting It.
 Your LinkedIn profile is an evolving snapshot of you.
 Letting it sit stagnant will do nothing to support your brand or ability.
 You should be updating it regularly with new connections, status updates, and activity (within LinkedIn Groups in particular).

 Check in on LinkedIn regularly; at least once a week, and plan to keep content fresh and current.
 As you progress, so must your profile.

 4. Being a Wallflower.
 LinkedIn is most effective when you engage with it.
 Seek out opportunities to connect with other thought leaders and company commanders.
 Join 3-5 groups and participate in conversations that support your brand and expertise.